speedyseal/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 * Why did you believe it would be relevant to the traffic sign application?
 * How does the final model's accuracy on the training, validation and test set provide evidence that the model is working well?

-I chose the LeNet-5 because I think the data set is too small for a deeper, more state of the art net such as VGG or resnet.
+I chose the LeNet-5 because I think the data set is too small for a deeper, state of the art net such as VGG or resnet.
 I am already seeing overfitting on LeNet-5 and I think larger nets will also be quite overfitted.
 The larger nets tend to be used on large pretrained data sets and then fine tuned on the application set.
 The advice is "don't be a hero" trying to invent new architectures.
-I see this as more of an exercise in preparing the data for classification.
+I see this as more of an exercise in preparing  data statistics for classification.
 LeNet works well on images of this size.
 Some tweaks could be made to account for the increased number of classes vs. MNIST and the usage of 3 color channels.
 However increasing the number of parameters increases the likelihood of overfitting.

+The good match between training and validation sets indicating low overfitting on these two sets, however, the convnet is still overfitted to the combination of these two sets as indicated by the lower accuracy on the test set.
+More work could be done trying to reduce overfitting.

 ###Test a Model on New Images